-13.8 Support from the AMED Drug Discovery Support Network/Department of Innovative Drug Discovery and Development functions as headquarters for constructing a nationwide "Drug Discovery Support Network" comprising the Institute of Physical and Chemical Research (RIKEN), National Institutes of Biomedical Innovation, Health and Nutrition (NIBIOHN), National Institute of Advanced Industrial Science and Technology (AIST), and other institutions.
+In order to link the accomplishments of outstanding basic research by universities, etc. to the practical application of drugs, AMED's Department of Innovative Drug Discovery and Development (hereinafter referred to as the "iD3") functions as headquarters for constructing a nationwide "Drug Discovery Support Network" comprising the Institute of Physical and Chemical Research (RIKEN), National Institutes of Biomedical Innovation, Health and Nutrition (NIBIOHN), National Institute of Advanced Industrial Science and Technology (AIST), and other institutions.
 Network activities include providing continuous support for practical application related to drug discovery research, mainly from the applied study stage through to the preclinical development stage, as well as out-licensing to a company.